VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Filtering Analysis

 \section{Filtering Analysis}

-In \S\ref{sec:exp}, we demonstrated that our Generate-then-Verify framework produces higher-quality QA pairs compared to existing datasets through both human evaluation (\S\ref{subsec:quality}) and effectiveness as training data (\S\ref{subsec:training}).
-To validate the effectiveness of each step, we conduct small-scale human evaluation on rejected instances.
+In \S\ref{sec:exp}, we demonstrated that our Cross-Modal Verification framework produces higher-quality QA pairs compared to existing datasets through both human evaluation (\S\ref{subsec:quality}) and training effectiveness (\S\ref{subsec:training}).
+To validate the effectiveness of each step, we conduct a small-scale human evaluation on rejected instances.
 Results suggest the framework effectively identifies and removes the error types (E1--E4) identified in \S\ref{sec:motivation}.